6 Common Reasons to Remove Your Wisdom Tooth

 If the symptoms keep coming back or don’t go away with treatment, removing the wisdom tooth is often the best solution.

-In some cases, the swollen gum becomes irritated by the opposing wisdom tooth from the other jaw constantly biting down on it.
+Often, the swollen gum becomes irritated by the opposing wisdom tooth from the other jaw constantly biting down on it.
 When this happens, the opposing tooth may also need to be removed.

 3. To Prevent Tooth Decay

 When a wisdom tooth is tilted or not properly aligned with the rest of your teeth, it’s much more likely to develop cavities.
 That’s because misaligned teeth tend to trap more plaque and are harder to brush and clean effectively.Since wisdom teeth sit right next to your second molars, they often end up affecting them too.
-If the wisdom tooth hasn’t come in straight, removing it can help prevent cavities that might otherwise damage both your wisdom tooth and the healthy molar next to it.

 4. To Prevent Damage to the Roots of Nearby Teeth